 The roles as a Set-Rep will enable reps to gain practical experience as they fulfill their responsibilities.
 They will represent a group of people within a large organization, bring concerns forward, act as a first point of contact for student concerns, and will take the lead in talking with the instructors, Program Heads, and Deans and Associate Deans.

 The diagram below illustrates the communication lines of a Rep, each of whom will potentially have contact with a number of different positions both within BCIT, and the BCITSA.
 Communicating with all these parties is not necessarily required, but Reps will have frequent contact with instructors, Sets and Chairs.

 Here are some examples of transferable skills Reps can put on their resume:

 The Distinguished Set-Rep Awards are awarded to the best Set-Rep of each School as decided by a committee.
-They come in the form of a certificate and $500.00 cash.
+The award comes in the form of a $500.00 cheque.
 The criteria for the award are as follows: